gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Graphs/README.md

 ![Transposed graph with eight vertices and nine edges](../../../../../Documentation/Assets/Math/Graphs/graph-8-9-t.svg?raw=true)

-Note that graph `h` is a new instance of `Graph<T>`.
+Note that graph `h` is a new instance of `Graph<T>` that was created from graph `g` by reversing its edges.
 But what if we want to transpose the graph `g` in place?
-Every graph operation has a corresponding in-place variant, so for transposition it will be:
+Every graph operation has a corresponding in-place variant, so for the transposition it will be:

 ``` C#
 g.Transpose();